 The final admission offer may consider:

-Before finalising a college, check these factors:
+Before finalizing a college, check these factors:

-A college with a slightly lower ranking but better fit for your goals may be more useful than a highly ranked college that does not match your career interests or budget.
+A college with a slightly lower ranking but a better fit for your goals may be more useful than a highly ranked college that does not match your career interests or budget.

-While checking ROI, students should not look only at average salary.
+While checking ROI, students should not look only at the average salary.
 They should also consider median salary, placement percentage, role quality, industry exposure, location, and long-term brand value.

 The top MBA colleges accepting CAT include IIM Ahmedabad, IIM Bangalore, IIM Calcutta, IIM Lucknow, IIM Kozhikode, IIM Indore, IIM Mumbai, FMS Delhi, MDI Gurgaon, SPJIMR Mumbai, IIT Delhi DMS, IIT Bombay SJMSOM, IIFT Delhi, IMI New Delhi, and IMT Ghaziabad.